katalon-studio-samples/apache-hive-tests/README.md

 ## Prerequisites
 - Install Hadoop and Apache Hive successfully.
 <p> Note: It's not easy to setup Hadoop and Apache Hive completely.
-Please carefully check localhost:9870 and localhost:10002 are up before running.</p>
+Please check carefully Hadoop and Hive services are up such as: localhost:9870 and localhost:10002 before using with Katalon.</p>
 - Install Gradle

 ## How to use